memochou7/CITRUS/README.md

 Configuration-wise, everything should work out of the box.
 Ideally, prevent directory browsing in the server settings so that unauthorised users can't simply skip to the edit page.

 old_versions simply contain old versions, in case anyone wants to replicate our system and do troubleshooting. beethovenV4 is a version that is pure Arduino with no database.
 You can test the pumps & valves with it. bachV7 is not dependent on a server for a database.
 It relies on a Excel spreadsheet and macro, which communicates with the Arduino via serial.

-Disclaimer - The code might not be optimal, since we wrote it not having taught the languages themselves.
-The PHP code was not extensively tested for bugs, thus funny login names etc. might cause the pages to fail.

-The PHP code was written by two of us then merged, so there might be a drastic change in coding style, and functions that do similar things.
-Most of the Arduino code in void loop() is written by me to optimise loop speed(i.e. responsiveness).
-Due to this, there might be some odd pieces of code, but they should be commented well enough.